tristan-peroy/Data-Science/README.md

-# Data-Science
+# Data Science and Statistical Learning

-- range of unsupervised learning techniques implemented from scratch
+- range of supervised and unsupervised learning techniques implemented from scratch
+- statistical learning methods implemented in R